-Bianca Evans, business broker with Transworld advisors suggests working with a broker in the prime of their career, when their network is the strongest, and they are hustling to get deals done.
+Bianca Evans, business broker with Transworld advisors suggests working with a broker in the prime of their career.
+The reason is that this is when their network is the strongest, and they are hustling to get deals done.
 The business brokerage industry is a popular choice place for semi-retired former executives who are content doing one or two deals per year.
 “Just be aware ” Evans says.

 She shares with us her process to sell a business that applies to any industry.
-It’s important to note that deals between buyers and sellers can fall apart at any point in this process and it’s important to not skip any step that may come back to haunt the seller later.
+This helps to clarify the answer, is it important to list with a broker familiar with your industry?
+It’s important to note that deals between buyers and sellers can fall apart at any point in this process.
+It’s important to not skip any step that may come back to haunt the seller later.

 Once initial contact is made between the broker and seller, they need to get familiar with one another.
-This includes learning about the seller, his or her background, and the various facets of the business including employees, equipment, operations, and, of course, financials.
+This includes learning about the seller, his or her background, and the various facets of the business.
+These facets include employees, equipment, operations, and, of course, financials.
 Evans wants to get a feel for the motivations and health of the business.
 If all parties are comfortable, a listing agreement is signed.

 Evans next has to assign a fair sales price to the business.
 The primary driver of the value analysis is the financials.
 In addition, Evans also looks at comparable businesses that have sold locally and nationally.
-This information is available to brokers in good standing with the Business Brokers of Florida as well as through some national resources.
-As an added benefit, Evans frequently taps into the information collective of her fellow broker associates with Transworld, the biggest business brokerage firm in the world.
+You may think that this is why you should list with a broker familiar with your industry.
+However, this information is available to brokers in good standing with the Business Brokers of Florida as well as through some national resources.
+As an added benefit, Evans frequently taps into the information collective of her fellow broker associates with Transworld.
+Transworld is the biggest business brokerage firm in the world.

-At this stage, Evans likes to pause and have a strategic conversation with the seller about the valuation number and if now is the right time to sell the business.
+At this stage, Evans likes to pause and have a strategic conversation with the seller about the valuation number.
+This includes if now is the right time to sell the business.
 “Sometimes the seller is disappointed with the valuation number and would rather spend another couple of years building value before they list the business for sale – and that’s OK.
 It’s a very personal decision,” says Evans.

 Develop an agreement to market the business

-Provided the seller still wants to move forward, Evans will create her marketing plan, which is designed to communicate to prospective buyers the value proposition.
+Provided the seller still wants to move forward, Evans will create her marketing plan.
+The marketing plan is designed to communicate to prospective buyers the value proposition.
 It is a confidential document that buyers need to sign a Non-Disclosure (NDA) agreement to see.

-The business is also confidentially listed on BizBuySell, an online database of businesses currently for sale across the US.
+The business is also confidentially listed on BizBuySell.
+BizBuySell is an online database of businesses currently for sale across the US.
 “It’s similar to the Multiple Listing Service MLS for residential homes.”

 This is when you know if your broker is hustling.
 Making calls to other acquiring companies, emailing buyer databases, and talking to other brokers are all activities great brokers do.
 Evans has invested in a marketing team that does this for every listing.